-The recovery of useful data by eavesdropping can be prevented by encrypting the transmitted data, and skimming attacks can be prevented by implementing suitable authentication mechanisms.
-Most HF RFID tokens are basically contactless smart cards, which can easily cope with implementing application layer security.
+The recovery of useful data by eavesdropping can be prevented by encrypting the transmitted data with a suitable algorithm.
+Some HF RFID tokens are basically contactless smart cards, which can easily cope with implementing application layer security.
 So why are these attacks still important?
 In earlier systems near-field communication was seen as secure because the specified operational range was seen to be limited and as a result several weak security measures were implemented.
-This section briefly discusses two security sensitive RFID applications and their perceived weaknesses soon after deployment.
+This section briefly discusses some security sensitive RFID applications and their perceived weaknesses soon after deployment.

 Credit cards: New contactless payment systems, of which the majority adhere to ISO 14443A, are in widespread use today.
-Plans have also been put forward where an ISO 18092 enabled device, such as a mobile phone or PDA, acts as a contactless credit card [46].
 RFID credit cards have, however, been used in the USA since 2003, where these are also implemented using the ISO 14443B communication standard.
-Not enough information is currently available to comment on the new contactless payment systems, but an academic study has shown there to be a number of vulnerabilities in the first generation of USA credit cards [11].
+Not enough information is currently available to comment on the new contactless payment systems, but a study has shown there to be a number of vulnerabilities in the first generation of USA credit cards [11].
 User and banking information were often sent in plaintext between the reader and the RFID-enabled cards.
 An attacker could also retrieve the data by implementing a skimming attack and the information transmitted on the RF channel was allegedly sufficient to imitate a valid card.

 e-Passports: By 26 October 2006 the USA required that 27 countries issue their citizens with e-passports in order to still qualify under the Visa Waiver Program.
 E-passports adhere to operational specifications as defined by the International Civil Aviation Organisation (ICAO) [12] and use the ISO 14443 standard.
 ICAO allows for optional security protocols, such as Basic Access Control (BAC), that provides both authentication and encryption services.
 BAC derives a key from the passport serial number, expiry date and the user's birthday, read off the OCR strip inside the passport.
 The idea is that anyone presented with the passport can read the OCR data, derive the key and retrieve the data off the RFID token inside.
 Security problems of this scheme have been pointed out [17], especially with the effective size of the key.
-Theoretically the data can be used to generate a key with an effective length of at least 50 bits [52].
-Predictability in the data could however decrease the effective key length to 35 [31] or even 27 [17] bits, which makes a brute force key search attack feasible.
+Theoretically the data can be used to generate a key with an effective length of at least 50 bits [19].
+Predictability in the data could however decrease the effective key length to 35 [32] or even 27 [17] bits, which makes a brute force key search attack feasible.
 This implies that an attacker could eavesdrop communication between a passport and reader and try to decrypt it at a later stage exploiting this weakness in the key.
-In this case skimming attacks are more difficult, since the attacker would need access to the passport until he finds the correct key by repeatedly running the authentication protocol.
-It might, however, be feasible that an attacker can gain access to the passport while in the mail and attempt to read the data without breaking the seal on the envelope, especially when the attacker already knows some of the information used to generate the key.
-For example, some serial numbers are sequential and the expiry date has to occur within a known time window so an attacker can reduce the range of these values.
 An overview of the latest issues regarding e-passports is presented in [2].
-Although it might be infeasible to achieve brute force recovery of keys during a true skimming attack, as the window of opportunity for skimming is short, an attacker could use skimming to trace individual passports, as described in [47].
-Some passports contain shielding, which works on the principle of a Faraday cage.
-Although this approach would hinder skimming, the attacker would still be able to passively eavesdrop when the shielding is removed during legitimate reader-to-token communication.

 Travel and Access Control Tokens: HF RFID tokens are also used in a number of travel and access control systems.
-Recently, the proprietary Crypto1 cryptographic algorithm used in NXP's Mifare Classic product range was reverse engineered and published [24].
-Further analysis of this cipher revealed cryptographic vulnerabilities that could be exploited to recover key material in a matter of minutes [5] [43].
-An attacker wishing to execute some of these attacks, however, first need to reliably eavesdrop transactions between a legitimate card and legitimate reader.
-In the past year, several further attacks were published that only needed access to a legitimate token [49] [48].
-It is feasible that these logical attacks could be combined with skimming to retrieve key and product information from user's cards.
+Recently, the proprietary Crypto1 cryptographic algorithm used in NXP's Mifare Classic product range was reverse engineered and published [25].
+Further analysis of this cipher revealed cryptographic vulnerabilities that could be exploited to recover key material in a matter of minutes [5].
+An attacker wishing to execute such attacks, however, might first need to reliably eavesdrop transactions between the card and the reader.